 Everyone has to start somewhere!
-Let’s start with some of the basics of subarctic gardening!
+Let’s start with some of the basics about cold climate gardening!

-More tips on dealing with a short growing season, like we find in the Interior of Alaska.
+More tips on dealing with a short growing season, like we find in the Interior of Alaska & the far north.

 These are the three core gardening techniques that we use in our subarctic gardens!

 What is cold hardy?
 What’s a warm loving plant?
 This is everything you need to know about plants and temperature tolerance.
-It is very helpful to understand plant tolerance in subarctic gardening!
+One of our most important skills!

 Organic gardening isn’t all its cracked up to be in the subarctic.
 Learn why we no longer practice organic gardening.